Kathryn Finney

 Read

-The Receipt Mindset: Why Builders Keep Score
+The Receipts Mindset: Why Builders Keep Score

 Why writing down what you did, what worked, and what didn't is the cheapest competitive moat you'll ever build.